mlii0117/COV-CTR/README.md

 The initial findings are summarised and submitted to the ICCV which are also available in [Arxiv](https://arxiv.org/abs/2006.03744).

+Our code will be available once the paper is accpeted.

 If you are interested in this dataset and would like to jointly augment this dataset, please connect us: Mingjie.Li@monash.edu

 If you use this dataset, please cite our [work](https://arxiv.org/abs/2006.03744).